By: Nathan A. Kottkamp , WILLIAMS MULLEN

 > ENVIRONMENTAL INSURANCE AS M&A RISK MANAGEMENT TOOL

-For a review of items to be considered when addressing environmental issues in a M&A agreement, see
+For a checklist of considerations for the M&A practitioner when addressing environmental issues in a purchase or merger agreement, see

 > ENVIRONMENTAL PROVISIONS IN ACQUISITION AGREEMENTS CHECKLIST

-RESEARCH PATH: Corporate and M&A > Specialty Issues in Mergers & Acquisitions > Environmental in M&A > Checklists
+RESEARCH PATH: Corporate and M&A > Specialist Issues in M&A > Environmental > Checklists

-For an overview of the M&A due diligence process, see
+For a list of the of the resources available on Lexis Practice Advisor relating to the M&A due diligence process, see

-For a discussion of the due diligence considerations applicable in the acquisition of a public company, see
+For an overview of the due diligence process to be undertaken before the potential acquisition of a public company, see

 > DUE DILIGENCE CHECKLIST (PUBLIC DEALS)